Sniff Petrol: Campaigning

+Sniff Petrol has also produced a number of books, like Crap Cars (2005).

 Twitter

 Sniff Petrol started a Twitter feed in April 2009.
-In October 2014 it had over 57,000 followers.
+In October 2014, it had over 57,000 followers.
 The Sniff Petrol Twitter account is used chiefly to give real-time commentary on Formula 1 races and brief comment on motoring news as well as reports of mini-cab journeys undertaken by the author.

 The Sniff Petrol Twitter feed came 17th in the Humor category at the 2010 Shorty Awards.

 Media coverage

 Sniff Petrol content has been reproduced on many other websites including US car blog Jalopnik and in other media, including the BBC TV series Top Gear.
 Porter credits the site (and Jeremy Clarkson's enjoyment of it) as being instrumental in his getting the job of script editor on Top Gear and later The Grand Tour.

 Sniff Petrol has been mentioned in national newspapers including The Times, the Daily Telegraph and in the Irish Times.

-In 2006 a series of Sniff Petrol spoof MG Rover advertisements were turned into a charity calendar.
+In 2006, a series of Sniff Petrol spoof MG Rover advertisements were turned into a charity calendar.